mikearcaro/ImagingAnalyses/mri_augmentation/README.md

 # MRI Augmentation and Deformation Script

-This script performs various augmentation and deformation operations on MRI images and their corresponding masks.
-It uses tools from the `antspyx` package and parallel processing to handle multiple files efficiently.
+This script performs a variety of augmentation and deformation operations on MRI images and their corresponding masks.
+It generates multiple versions of the images with different deformations, intensity biases, rotations, and noise levels.
+This script is designed to create synthetic imaging data with realistic brain properties, which can be used to train image segmentation algorithms when only limited samples are available.

+The script leverages tools from the antspyx package and uses parallel processing to handle multiple files efficiently, ensuring faster processing times.

 ## Features